 Counselling is a gift to yourself; a gift of time and space to explore and try to make sense of the issues that trouble you.
 These things might be affecting how you think, feel or act, or even result in physical symptoms.
-Counselling is an opportunity for change and personal growth.
+Counselling is an opportunity for self-reflection, change and personal growth.

 As a person-centred counsellor, I aim to provide a genuine, accepting and empathic therapeutic relationship in a safe, supportive, and confidential environment in which you can explore your issues, without fear of judgement, and make choices about what is right for you.
 If it is relevant to you, I am open to exploring issues of faith, belief and spirituality.

 Sometimes it can be very difficult to talk about our problems or to find the right words to express how we are feeling.
 If this should be the case for you, I am happy to discuss what we can do to help you.
 My focus is on the unique therapeutic relationship with each client, so whatever is troubling you, whether mind, body or spirit, please telephone or email me to arrange an initial appointment.